LaFleur & Godfrey LLC Sells 10,515 Shares of 3M (NYSE:MMM)

 NYSE:MMM traded up $0.81 during trading hours on Friday, reaching $134.76.
 The company had a trading volume of 19,009 shares, compared to its average volume of 2,675,312.
 The company has a current ratio of 1.58, a quick ratio of 1.00 and a debt-to-equity ratio of 0.99.
 3M has a 52 week low of $125.60 and a 52 week high of $202.77.
 The firm has a market cap of $76.69 billion, a price-to-earnings ratio of 14.01, a PEG ratio of 1.33 and a beta of 0.95.
 The firm’s 50 day moving average price is $137.53 and its 200-day moving average price is $149.27.

-The business also recently announced a quarterly dividend, which was paid on Sunday, June 12th.
-Shareholders of record on Friday, May 20th were given a $1.49 dividend.
-This represents a $5.96 dividend on an annualized basis and a yield of 4.42%.
-The ex-dividend date was Thursday, May 19th.
-3M’s dividend payout ratio (DPR) is presently 62.02%.
+The firm also recently disclosed a quarterly dividend, which was paid on Sunday, June 12th.
+Stockholders of record on Friday, May 20th were given a dividend of $1.49 per share.
+This represents a $5.96 dividend on an annualized basis and a dividend yield of 4.42%.
+The ex-dividend date of this dividend was Thursday, May 19th.
+3M’s payout ratio is 62.02%.

-MMM has been the subject of a number of analyst reports.
-Mizuho dropped their target price on shares of 3M from $170.00 to $130.00 and set a “neutral” rating for the company in a report on Monday.
-Morgan Stanley cut their target price on 3M from $138.00 to $126.00 and set an “underweight” rating on the stock in a research note on Friday, July 15th.
-Royal Bank of Canada raised their target price on 3M from $136.00 to $138.00 and gave the stock an “underperform” rating in a research note on Wednesday, April 27th.
-StockNews.com initiated coverage on 3M in a research report on Thursday, March 31st.
-They set a “hold” rating on the stock.
-Finally, Credit Suisse Group set a $157.00 price objective on 3M in a research report on Tuesday.
-Four analysts have rated the stock with a sell rating, ten have issued a hold rating and one has given a buy rating to the stock.
-Based on data from MarketBeat.com, 3M has an average rating of “Hold” and a consensus price target of $150.85.
+Several research firms have recently issued reports on MMM.
+Credit Suisse Group set a $157.00 target price on shares of 3M in a report on Tuesday.
+StockNews.com began coverage on shares of 3M in a report on Thursday, March 31st.
+They set a “hold” rating for the company.
+Barclays lowered their target price on shares of 3M from $146.00 to $143.00 and set an “underweight” rating for the company in a report on Friday, July 8th.
+TheStreet lowered shares of 3M from a “b-” rating to a “c+” rating in a report on Wednesday, June 29th.
+Finally, Citigroup lowered their target price on shares of 3M from $157.00 to $151.00 in a report on Wednesday, April 27th.
+Four research analysts have rated the stock with a sell rating, ten have issued a hold rating and one has issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Hold” and an average target price of $150.85.

 In other news, insider Mojdeh Poul sold 1,634 shares of the business’s stock in a transaction on Tuesday, May 17th.
 The shares were sold at an average price of $151.68, for a total transaction of $247,845.12.
 Following the completion of the sale, the insider now owns 7,637 shares of the company’s stock, valued at approximately $1,158,380.16.
 The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-In other news, CEO Michael F. Roman sold 10,610 shares of the business’s stock in a transaction on Tuesday, May 3rd.
-The shares were sold at an average price of $146.21, for a total transaction of $1,551,288.10.
-Following the completion of the sale, the chief executive officer now owns 90,361 shares of the company’s stock, valued at approximately $13,211,681.81.
-The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, insider Mojdeh Poul sold 1,634 shares of the company’s stock in a transaction on Tuesday, May 17th.
+In other 3M news, insider Mojdeh Poul sold 1,634 shares of the firm’s stock in a transaction dated Tuesday, May 17th.
 The stock was sold at an average price of $151.68, for a total transaction of $247,845.12.
-Following the completion of the transaction, the insider now directly owns 7,637 shares of the company’s stock, valued at approximately $1,158,380.16.
+Following the sale, the insider now directly owns 7,637 shares of the company’s stock, valued at $1,158,380.16.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, CEO Michael F. Roman sold 10,610 shares of the firm’s stock in a transaction dated Tuesday, May 3rd.
+The shares were sold at an average price of $146.21, for a total value of $1,551,288.10.
+Following the sale, the chief executive officer now directly owns 90,361 shares in the company, valued at $13,211,681.81.
 The disclosure for this sale can be found here.
-0.34% of the stock is currently owned by insiders.
+Insiders own 0.34% of the company’s stock.

 3M Company Profile